govuk-one-login/service-header/README.md

 The GOV.UK One Login service header uses Javascript to enable 'drop down' behaviour for the header on small screen sizes.
 The header doesn't rely on Javascript to do anything else.

-Copy the code in this repository's Javascript file into your service's Javascript implementation.
+Copy the code from one of this repository's [Javascript files](https://github.com/govuk-one-login/service-header/blob/main/dist/scripts) into your service's Javascript implementation.

+You will only need one of the files:

++ `service-header.js` contains the JS required for the header, but leaves initialisation to you.
+This is so you can run other Javascript functions before initialisation of the header dropdown functionality if you need to.
++ `service-header-with-init.js` automatically initialises the header component.
+All you need to do is include this file

+Choose one or the other depending on your needs.

+The recommendation is to import `service-header.js` and run the initialisation function at a point in your code where it makes sense.

 ### Initialising the header

-Copying the header’s Javascript file into your project does not initialise the drop down behaviour.
-This is so you can run other Javascript functions before initialisation of the header dropdown functionality if you need to.

-You’ll need to initialise the Javascript in your code to make it work.
-To do this, you need to:

-+ include [service-header.js](https://github.com/govuk-one-login/service-header/blob/main/dist/scripts/service-header.js) in your application Javascript - this attaches the function to the window object by default but you can namespace it if you need to
-+ initialise the header by running `new window.CrossServiceHeader(document.querySelector("[data-module='one-login-header']")).init()`
+If you choose to use `service-header.js`, you will need to initialise the header by importing the `initCrossServiceHeader` function from the file and running `initCrossServiceHeader()` in your code.

+A basic working example using `service-header.js` can be seen on the [header preview page](https://github.com/govuk-one-login/service-header/blob/main/dist/preview.html).

 ### If you don’t use the header’s Javascript